levsero/test_embed/doc/chat_api_migration.md

 | sendVisitorPath | zE(‘webWidget’, ‘updatePath’) |
 | clearAll | zE(‘webWidget’, ‘logout’) |

-\* Name, phone and email can be set at the same time using the new prefill API.
-To set multiple attributes concurrently, provide a prefill object that has a key for each attribute, e.g.
+\* Name, phone, and email can be set at the same time using the new prefill API.
+To set multiple attributes concurrently, provide a prefill object that has a key for each attribute.
+Example:

 ```javascript=
 zE(‘webWidget’, ‘prefill’, {